Joseph Farrell (priest)

-Monsignor Joseph A. Farrell (April 29, 1873 – June 13, 1960) was an Irish-American Catholic priest.
-He held various positions in the Archdiocese of New York, and was instrumental in the construction of several new parishes in the New York City borough of Staten Island.
-He became a priest in 1900, and Staten Island's dean of clergy in 1933, and a monsignor in 1935.
+Joseph A. Farrell (April 29, 1873 – June 13, 1960) was an Irish-American Catholic priest who held various positions in the Archdiocese of New York and was instrumental in the construction of new parishes on Staten Island.

+He became a priest in 1900, Staten Island's dean of clergy in 1933 and a monsignor in 1935.
 On Staten Island, he was an early principal of St. Peter's Boys High School.

 In 1961, Monsignor Farrell High School was dedicated and named in his honor.
-The Archbishop of New York at the time, Francis Cardinal Spellman, had written a congratulatory note to Farrell in 1959 on the 60th anniversary of Farrell's ordination, stating that "next high school on Staten Island will bear your honored name."
+The Archbishop of New York at the time, Cardinal Francis Spellman, had written a congratulatory note to Farrell in 1959 on the 60th anniversary of Farrell's ordination, stating that "next high school on Staten Island will bear your honored name."